PhotonVision/photonvision-docs/source/docs/integration/advancedStrategies.rst

 A simple algorithm for using this measurement is:

-1. Assume your robot needs to be at a fixed ``Pose2D`` *relative to the target*.
+#.
+Assume your robot needs to be at a fixed ``Pose2D`` *relative to the target*.
-2. When triggered:
+#.
+When triggered:
-  a.
+   #.
 Read the most recent vision measurement - this is your *actual* pose.
-  b.
+   #.
 Generate a simple trajectory to the goal position
-  c.
+   #.
 Execute the trajectory

 .. note:: There is not currently an example demonstrating this technique.